The Reverse Sneeze

 Small dogs and short faced dog (brachycephalic) are more prone to making this noise.
 The airways are smaller in smaller breeds and short faced dogs have longer soft palates that may trigger the irritation.

 Smaller dog breeds tend to show these episodes once and a while.
-If the frequency increases and it seems to be affecting daily routine you should contact your veterinarian.
+If the frequency increases and it seems to be affecting daily routine, then you should contact your veterinarian.

 Diagnosis is made by the description so be ready to explain to your veterinarian what you may have seen.
 If there are no other signs of infection or chest compromise, a reverse sneeze is most likely the cause.
 After a thorough history of possible exposures (inhalants, pollen, cleaners, etc) your veterinarian may prescribe antihistamines if allergies are the possible culprit.